 Keep in mind that if you have secured debt that was not rolled into your bankruptcy, you may still need to pay on these debts to keep your property.
 Our knowledgeable bankruptcy attorneys can evaluate your situation and make recommendations about the best way to resolve your debt.

-You’ll Become Eligible for Loans Again
+6. One of the Most Important Advantages of Chapter 7 Bankruptcy is You’ll Become Eligible for Loans Again

 If you are considering filing for bankruptcy, you likely experienced a period where you may have missed payments.
 Each missed payment has an adverse effect on your credit.
 When you file for bankruptcy, you may actually show that you are a better credit risk for creditors.